danielfung/syndication-template/README.md

     $ sudo service syndication-template stop
  ```

 3a.
-Usage to create studies in IRB/CRMS/IACUC/DLAR
+Usage to create studies in IRB/CRMS/IACUC/DLAR/Locations
   - To Create IRB/CRMS _uid is expected
   - To Create IACUC either _uid or id is expected
   - To Create DLAR protocolNumber is expected
+  - To Create IACUC-Locations id is expected
   - Example to create IACUC Submission:
  ```
     $ curl -d '{